Privacy policy

 7.4 LANGUAGES

-These conditions are offered in French.
+These terms and conditions are available in French.

 7.5 UNFAIR TERMS